 Medallions are distributed at the Senior Honors Thesis party.
 Students who cannot attend the luncheon may pick up their medallions at the Honors Program office after the event.

-An early class registration period, smaller class size (17:1) for general education Honors seminars, and a generous scholarship are just a few of the benefits enjoyed by our Honors students.
+An early class registration period, a generous Honors or National Merit scholarship, and smaller class size (19:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.

 Additionally, the experience of completing a Senior Honors Thesis is especially beneficial for those who, upon graduation, choose to pursue graduate degrees at other institutions of higher learning that request a writing sample as part of their application process.
-Many of our recent Honors alumni have been accepted into some of the nation's (and the world's) leading graduate schools:
+All recent Honors theses are published electronically on the Digital Commons website.

+Please peruse the qualifications for entrance into the Liberty University Honors Program.
 The number of Honors scholarships is limited, so students are encouraged to make application to the program early in the spring semester.

 Dr. Nutter will accept approximately 50 students from each review.
 Applications will automatically be considered in the next review.